TheBrightSparkDev/MakeWebWork/README.md

 - Click review and create

-- Click create
+- Click Create

-- Takes a few mins The Makewebworkstatictest/default always fails don't know why or what it even is...
+- Takes a few minutes The Makewebworkstatictest/default always fails don't know why or what it even is...

 - Go to the file custom_azure.py